Modeling Extremes with d-max-decreasing Neural Networks

-As shown in Figures \ref{fig:sl_mse} and \ref{fig:asl_mse}, the proposed Pickands-ICNN estimator achieves the lowest MSE performance for almost all degrees of dependence $\alpha$ for both the the symmetric and asymmetric logistic models.
-This is due in part to the flexibility of the proposed Pickands-ICNN and the enforcing of convexity through the ICNN.
+As shown in Figures~\ref{fig:sl_survival} and~\ref{fig:asl_survival}, the proposed Pickands-$d$MNN estimator achieves the lowest MSE performance for most degrees of dependence $\alpha$ for the symmetric logistic model and all the degrees of the asymmetric logistic model.
+The proposed method performs worse comparatively in the full dependence case of the symmetric logistic (when all components of the vector are the same) which we suspect is due to difficulties in the optimization procedure of the $d$MNN.
+We additionally showcase the ability of the proposed method to model high dimensional extreme value distributions.
+To do this, we train the Pickands-$d$MNN with data for $d=256$ with $\alpha \in \{0.25, 0.50, 0.75, 1.0\}$ and for $d = \{ 256, 512, 728, 1024\}$ with $\alpha = 0.5$.
+Then, we compute the MSE between the Pickands-$d$MNN and the true Pickands function via Monte Carlo with 10,000 uniformly sampled points in $\Delta_{d-1}$.
+The results are illustrated for varying $\alpha$ in Figures~\ref{fig:sl_mse_est_all_a} and~\ref{fig:asl_mse_est_all_a} and for $\alpha = 0.5$ in Figures~\ref{fig:sl_mse_est_all_d} and~\ref{fig:asl_mse_est_all_d}.
+While all hyperparameters were fixed at the beginning and not fine-tuned, we note that performance may improve if additional fine-tuning is performed using a validation set.